voucherifyio/voucherify-examples/README.md

 ## Creating a "Reward Promotion" campaign<a id="creating-campaign"></a>

+The application should automatically add the missing campaign "Reward Promotion", but if there is an error, you can add it manually.

 ### First of all, it is required to add missing ```validation_rules```:
 - Change X-App-Id to your Application ID.
 - Change X-App-Token to your Secret Key.